-Safe structure or locations is defined as:
+Safer structure or locations is defined as:

-Dangerous LocationsSmall covered shelters are not safe from lightning.
-Dugouts, rain shelters, golf shelters and picnic shelters, even if they are properly grounded for structural safety, are usually not properly grounded from the effects of lightning and side flashes to people.
+Small covered shelters are not safe from lightning.
+Dugouts, rain shelters, golf shelters, picnic shelters and storage sheds even if they are properly grounded for structural safety, are usually not properly grounded from the effects of lightning and side flashes to people.
+Locations with open areas, such as tents, dugouts, refreshment stands, press boxes, and open garages are not safe from a lightning hazard.
 They are usually very unsafe and may actually increase the risk of lightning injury.
-Other dangerous locations include areas connected to, or near, light poles, towers and fences that can carry a nearby strike to people.
+Other dangerous locations include areas connected to, or near, light poles, trees, towers and fences that can carry a nearby strike to people.
+Large bodies of water, including indoor and outdoor swimming pools, are unsafe areas.
 Also dangerous is any location that makes the person the highest point in the area.

 Avoid using landline telephones, except in emergency situations.
 People have been killed while using a landline telephone during a thunderstorm.
-Cellular phones are safe alternatives to a landline phone, particularly if the person and the antenna are located within a safer structure or location, and if all other precautions are followed.
+Cellular phones are safe alternatives to a landline phone, particularly if the person and the cell phone are located within a safer structure or location, and if all other precautions are followed.